-(A) Through listening to the book of Jeremiah and through the readings, students will acquire a general familiarity with the book of Jeremiah and will be able to identify (and apply?) variety of traditional and innovative interpretive techniques and strategies (including reading within the context of the Ancient Near East, theological exegesis, disaster and trauma studies, and narrative criticism).
-They will be able to employ these techniques in constructing their final assignment.
+(A) Through listening to and reading the book of Jeremiah and through the readings, students will acquire a general familiarity with the book of Jeremiah and will be able to identify and apply variety of traditional and innovative interpretive techniques and strategies (including reading within the context of the Ancient Near East, theological exegesis, disaster and trauma studies, and narrative criticism).
+They will be able to employ these techniques during class discussion in constructing their final assignment.
 Through the readings and lectures, students will be able to appraise how knowledge of the biblical world influences one's reading of the Old Testament.